azuline/aoc2019/README.md

-My solutions for the Advent of Code 2019 in Elixir.
+My solutions for Advent of Code 2019 in Elixir.

 https://adventofcode.com/2019